-Dedicated virtual numbers also enable features like SMS keywords, which can help you launch quick interactive surveys, contests, giveaways, competitions, and more.
+Dedicated virtual mobile numbers also enable features like SMS keywords, which can help you launch quick interactive surveys, contests, giveaways, competitions, and more.

-Shortcodes are very similar to dedicated virtual numbers, but are more expensive.
-These numbers typically range between 4 to 6 digits (e.g. 134568), and their length is dependent upon the country's delivery policies and general availability.
+Shortcodes are very similar to dedicated virtual mobile numbers but are more expensive.
+These numbers typically range between 4 to 6 digits (e.g. 134568), and their length is dependent upon the country’s delivery policies and general availability.
 They are commonly used for promotions, voting, information services, and by large corporate enterprises.

-Custom Sender ID's
+Custom Sender IDs

-If you're using a dedicated virtual number, you can also send your SMS messages with a Custom Sender ID.
-This helps your customers immediately identify you as sender, but you can't receive replies directly, which makes it inconvenient for replies and opt-outs.
+If you’re using a dedicated virtual mobile number, you can also send your SMS messages with a Custom Sender ID.
+This helps your customers immediately identify you as the sender, but you can’t receive replies directly, which makes it inconvenient for replies and opt-outs.
 Instead of replying to your SMS message, they have to text your number directly.
 This is best used for one way SMS messages.

 Both dedicated virtual mobile numbers and shortcodes are leased on a month to month basis, and they can be cancelled at any time.
 If you have any questions, feel free to contact us.